churchianity/jaini/README.md

     // do something with the successfully parsed key-value .ini pair }
 if pair.error {
-    // we encountered an issue, information is on line, column, and 'error' }
+    // we encountered an issue!
+}

 //------------------------------------------------------------------------------